openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 template mechanism allows quite complex configurations to be built up yet allows duplication and repetition to be kept to a minimum.

-The different build targets are designed to allow for parallelisation, so different machines are usually built in parallel, operations using the same machine and metadata are built sequentially, with the aim of trying to optimise build efficiency as much as possible.
+The different build targets are designed to allow for parallelization, so different machines are usually built in parallel, operations using the same machine and metadata are built sequentially, with the aim of trying to optimize build efficiency as much as possible.

 The ``config.json`` file is processed by the scripts in the Helper repository in the ``scripts`` directory.
 The following section details